Can you tell us a little bit about yourself?

 Do you feel like with the structured approach it’s hard to manage all of that variety because there’s so many things going on?

-Yeah, well last year it was very unstructured and I would just kind of deal with whatever I thought was the highest urgency at the time, which doesn’t always fit with the structured model of the things you should be working on.
+Last year it was very unstructured and I would just kind of deal with whatever I thought was the highest urgency at the time, which doesn’t always fit with the structured model of the things you should be working on.
 Very important activities might not be the urgent ones.
-So with this approach, it seems to be working well, although it has only been one month.
+So with this approach, it seems to be working well, although it is still early.

 Is there anything you’d say you credit your success to?